 Online race predictors (Jack Daniels, McMillan, Riegel) assume ideal conditions: flat course, perfect weather, optimal taper, race-day adrenaline.
 They also assume you've trained specifically for that distance.

 A 5K PR doesn't guarantee the predicted marathon time.
-Most recreational runners lack the endurance durability to hold their predicted pace for 26.Because of that, 2 miles.
+Most recreational runners lack the endurance durability to hold their predicted pace for 26.2 miles.
 The calculator isn't wrong — your training just didn't bridge the gap.

 Use predictors as ceiling targets, not floor expectations.
 Then build the aerobic engine to reach them.